MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-create-rules.md

 ## Create a deployment rule

 To create a deployment rule, follow the steps in this section.
 After you create all the deployment rules you need, deploy the datasets with the newly created rules from the source stage to the target stage where the rules were created.
-Your rules will not apply until you deploy the datasets from the source to the target stage.
+Your rules won't apply until you deploy the datasets from the source to the target stage.

 1. In the pipeline stage you want to create a deployment rule for, select **Deployment rules**.